-Photovoltaic industry has been going through a rapid change over the last decade.
-In addition to rapid growth the industry has continued to witness a relentless price pressures along the PV value chain.
+Photovoltaic industry has been going through a rapid growth and relentnes price pressure over the last decade.
 The same is the case in the PV ribbon industry.
 Only PV ribbon producer that kept consistent product quality whilst maintaining low cost base and efficient production process remained competitive.

-Plasmait GmbH from Austria, the leader in designing and building PV ribbon machinery, has this year in Düsseldorf introduced a new PV ribbon annealing and tinning line designed for high output production.
+Plasmait GmbH from Austria, the leader in designing and building PV ribbon machinery, has introduced a new PV ribbon annealing and tinning line designed for high output production.
 The new line features a maximum production speed of 210m/min.
 This allows the line to produce up to 250 tonnes of PV ribbon per annum in a typical production split between interconnect and bus bar ribbons.

 PV ribbon line can produce a wide range of interconnect ribbons and bus bars in a typical size range of 0.8mm to 8mm wide and 0.1 to 0.5mm thick.
 The ribbons are usually coated with 20 micron thick layer of solder with coating thickness tolerance of ± 3microns.
 The new line can produce ribbons of various yield strength, typically with Rp0,2% below 60MPa, 70MPa or 80MPa but in some special cases also below 50MPa.